programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 12       ).add_to(baseMap)
 ```

-* Line 1 calls the `folium.Choropleth()` method and line 12 adds it to the map that we initalized earlier.
+* Line 1 calls the `folium.Choropleth()` method and line 12 adds it to the map object initalized earlier.
 The method plots a GeoJSON overlay on the basemap.
 * Line 2 (`geo_data=`) identifies the GeoJSON source of the geographic geometries to be plotted.
 This is the `counties` dataframe we downloaded from the US Census bureau.
 * Line 3 (`data=`) identifies the source of the data to be analyzed and plotted.
 This is the `map_df` dataframe that we created from the fatal force dataframe (`ff_df`).
 * Line 4 (`key_on=`) identifies the field in the GeoJSON data that will be bound (or linked) to the data from the `map_df`: we need to have one column in common between our dataframes.
 In this case, it will be the `FIPS` column.
 * Line 5 is required because we're using a Pandas DF as the data source.
-This parameter tells Folium which columns in the DF specified by the `data=` parameter to use.
+The `data=` parameter tells Folium which columns in the DF to use.
-  * The first value is the column name that will be matched with the `key_on=` value.
+  * The first list element is the variable that will be matched with the `key_on=` value.
-  * The second field has the values to be used to draw the choropleth map's colors.
+  * The second element is the variable with the values to be used to draw the choropleth map's colors.
 * Line 6 (`bins=`) specifies how many bins to sort the data values into.
 (The maximum number is limited by the number of colors in the color palette selected.
 This is often 9.)
 * Line 7 (`fill_color=`) specifies the color palette to use.
 Folium's documentation identifes the following as built-in palettes: ‘BuGn’, ‘BuPu’, ‘GnBu’, ‘OrRd’, ‘PuBu’, ‘PuBuGn’, ‘PuRd’, ‘RdPu’, ‘YlGn’, ‘YlGnBu’, ‘YlOrBr’, and ‘YlOrRd’.
 * Lines 8 (`fill_opacity=`) and 9 (`line_opacity=`) specify how opaque the overlay should be.
 The values range from 0 (transparent) to 1 (completely opaque).
 I like being able to see through the color layer a bit, so I can see city names, highways, etc.